Ayau04/ai-vtuber/README.md

 # ai-vtuber
-Welcome to the **AI VTuber** project!
+This project brings to life a virtual AI VTuber that can interact dynamically with users through live streams or pre-recorded videos.
+Combining cutting-edge AI technologies with game-inspired design, the AI VTuber leverages real-time emotion recognition, chat-based interaction, and custom animations to create a fun, immersive experience.
+The project also showcases proficiency in game design, character modeling, animation, and live interactivity.

 This repository contains the code, assets, and documentation for creating an engaging AI-driven virtual character that can interact with audiences on platforms like TikTok, Twitch, or YouTube.
 The project blends AI, game design, and character development into an innovative VTuber experience.

 ---